NOVA Mah Jongg - “Building community one tile at a time”

 Wednesday 11:30a Woodbridge Wegmans

 Melissa Flavell is a game enthusiast!
 She grew up in Maine, where she learned how to play cards at a very young age.
 After marrying into the military, she was introduced to Wright-Patterson Mah Jongg and fell in love with the strategy, the social engagement, and the fun.
-She plays the NMJL locally with neighbors and has been teaching friends how to play along her journey.
-The more people you know who play Mah Jongg, the more opportunities you have to play!
-Melissa is also a music instructor who teaches flute lessons to students of all ages.
+With her background as a music teacher, she believes in taking time to learn the fundamentals and has a feel for individual comprehension and understanding.
+Her goal is to have all of her students graduate with confidence to play independently after a few short lessons.
+She is a certified instructor with the Mahj Life teachers guild under Michele Frizzell.

 Recently featured on Good Morning America.